Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 @section occt_shg_3 Analysis

-@section occt_shg_3_1 Analysis of shape validity
+@subsection occt_shg_3_1 Analysis of shape validity

 The *ShapeAnalysis* package provides tools for the analysis of topological shapes.
 It is not necessary to check a shape by these tools before the execution of repairing tools because these tools are used for the analysis before performing fixes inside the repairing tools.
 However, if you want, these tools can be used for detecting some of shape problems independently from the repairing tools.

  It can be done in the following way:
   * create an analysis tool.
   * initialize it by shape and set a tolerance problems will be detected with if it is necessary.
   * check the problem that interests you.